bayleeadamoss/zazu/.github/CONTRIBUTING.md

 If you're part of Zazu's core team there are a few guidelines for you as well.

 When starting work, please update the [Roadmap][Roadmap] with your current task.
 When you create a pull request, add a reviewer who is also on the core team.
+Add a label for which [semver][semver] number needs to be bumped, for example `major version`, `minor version` or `patch version`.

 If you get added as a reviewer and you don't have time to get to it in the next day or two, feel free to comment or re-assign the ticket, things come up, we